We Are Golden: Critical reception

-The song has received mixed and generally positive reviews.
+The song received mixed and generally positive reviews.

 "We Are Golden" is unlikely to change anyone's mind.
 It sounds like Jim Steinman doing High School Musical and features two varieties of choir – gospel and kiddie, in case you were wondering.
 Mika, meanwhile, flits in and out of falsetto whenever he fancies.
 What do we think?
 Well, the big old chorus makes his foibles worth putting up with... as long as we don't have to watch the video too.